Can You Relate?

 Step Into Kimberly's Shoes

-Kimberly wants to focus on getting good grades, but feels embarrassed just walking into school.
-She’s having trouble concentrating, and it’s taken a toll on her test scores, which only adds to her unease.
+Kimberly wants to be able to both have friends and focus on getting good grades, but she feels embarrassed just walking into school.
+She's having trouble concentrating, and it's taken a toll on her test scores, which only adds to her unease and despair.